Faisal-pixel/Issues-and-Resolutions-Javascript/issues_and_resolution.md

 ### Developer: [Adams Faisal Omokugbo]

-### Bug: Error anytime I create a remote repository with a readme and try to push from an existing local repository.
+### Issue: Error anytime I create a remote repository with a readme and try to push from an existing local repository.

     git push -u origin master